mattdtaylor12/sevilleta-co-flowering-synchrony/README.md

 | `precipitation_CV.csv` | Coefficient of variation of daily precipitation by station and year |
 | `pdo.timeseries.ersstv5.csv` | Annual Pacific Decadal Oscillation index (derived from NOAA/NCEI ERSSTv5) |

-**Raw data (NOT re-archived here — cite and download from EDI)**

-The raw Sevilleta LTER bee, plant-phenology, and meteorological data are permanently archived in the Environmental Data Initiative (EDI) repository and should be cited as data packages, not re-hosted.
-To reproduce the upstream synchrony calculation, download these into `data/raw/` (see `data/raw/README.md`):

-- Bee abundance data — `SEVBeeData2002-2019_revised2023-07-19.csv` (EDI; *Wright et al.*, add DOI)
-- Plant phenology data — `sev137_plant_phenology.2023.csv` (EDI; *McLellan et al.*, add DOI)
-- Meteorological data — SEV-LTER met stations (EDI; *Moore & Winter*, add DOI)

-> The chunks that compute the pairwise synchrony metric from raw phenology are set `eval = FALSE`; the downstream models and figures run from the processed files above.

 ## Reproducing the analysis

 Requires **R** (≥ 4.3) and the packages below.
 Open `code/synchrony_july2026.Rmd` in RStudio and knit, or run `rmarkdown::render("code/synchrony_july2026.Rmd")` with the working directory set so the `data/processed/` files are on the read paths.